tc39/proposal-temporal/docs/cookbook.md

 ### Next weekly occurrence

-From a `Temporal.Absolute` instance and a local `Temporal.TimeZone`, get a `Temporal.DateTime` representing the next occurrence of a weekly event that is scheduled on a particular weekday and time in a particular time zone.
+From a `Temporal.Instant` instance and a local `Temporal.TimeZone`, get a `Temporal.DateTime` representing the next occurrence of a weekly event that is scheduled on a particular weekday and time in a particular time zone.
 (For example, "weekly on Thursdays at 08:45 California time").

 ```javascript
 {{cookbook/nextWeeklyOccurrence.mjs}}